chulme/mastermind/README.md

 # Mastermind
 To purpose of this project is to create the game Mastermind, using the C programming language and inline ARM assembly, executing on the Raspberry Pi with external input/output devices.

-This project has been completed by Adam Malek and Christopher Hulme.
+This project has been completed by Adam Malek and Christopher Hulme as a university project.

 ## Game Rules
 MasterMind is a two player game between a codemaker and a codebreaker.
 Before the game, a sequence length of N and a number of C colours for an arbitrary number of pegs are fixed.
 Then the codemaker selects N pegs and places them into a sequence of N slots.
 This (hidden) sequence comprises the code that should be broken.
 In turns, the codebreaker tries to guess the hidden sequence, by composing a sequence of N coloured pegs, choosing from the C colours.